Employment Mentors

 Eligibility Criteria

-- Permanent residents, naturalized citizens, temporary foreign workers, post graduate work permit holders, refugees, and refugee claimants
+- Permanent residents, naturalized citizens, temporary foreign workers, post graduate work permit holders, and refugees.

 - Employed, unemployed or underemployed